lionheart1022/Bet-Game-API-Flask/README.md

 ID may be either integer internal ID, player's nick or `me`.

 For the player requesting will return whole info;
-for other players will only return Limited Player resource.
+for other players will only return *Limited Player resource*.

 ### PATCH /players/<id>
 Update player's data.